nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## donation information

 ### bitcoin
-bitcoin address where people are expected to send donations to support the operation of this tor relay.
+bitcoin address where people can send donations to support the operation of this tor relay.

 length: < 100 characters